Which All-Star starting lineup can do the most damage?

 Going from Trout to Betts is a big loss for the AL, as Trout ranks No. 1 among all players with at least 200 plate appearances.
 While I criticized Smoak, he’s tied with Springer for No. 10 in the majors.
 Maybe it’s a fluke three months, but it’s been a great three months.

 For the NL, I’ll put Paul Goldschmidt in at DH.
-He leads the NL in WAR and should have been voted in as the starter at first base over Ryan Zimmerman (although Zimmerman has been awesome at the plate as well).
+He leads the NL in WAR and should have been voted in as the starter at first base over Ryan Zimmerman (although Zimmerman has been awesome at the plate, as well).

 The National League would appear to have a little more firepower, with four starters in the top 10 over wRC+.
 (Besides Goldschmidt, the other top-10 hitters not voted in as starters were No. 3 Justin Turner, No. 5 Marwin Gonzalez and Michael Conforto, also tied for the 10th.)

-The relative weak spots are the two Rockies, Arenado and Blackmon.
+The relative weak spots are the two Rockies, Nolan Arenado and Charlie Blackmon.
 They rank 21st (Blackmon) and 43rd (Arenado) in the non-park factored wOBA.
 Blackmon especially has a huge home/road split, with a 1.264 OPS at Coors Field and .716 on the road.

 If we average the wRC+ and rank columns for each league, they end up being pretty close: